There are few restaurants that live up to their hype, however, Charcut in Calgary does so effortlessly – or so it would seem to anybody dining there.

 Serving staff is very friendly and on top of every little detail.
 Your beverage lists and the menu are provided immediately so you have something to peruse and decide over right from the start.

-The Bloody Bronx martini ($10) also demands attention – Tanqueray gin, with sweet and dry vermouth and Charcut’s blood orange bitters make for one strong drink.
+The Bloody Bronx martini ($10) also delights – Tanqueray gin, with sweet and dry vermouth and Charcut’s blood orange bitters make for one strong drink.
 While you first smell the light citrus scent, with one sip you are hit with a “bloody” good-tasting drink.

 The Smoked Sea Bream and Pancetta Croquette with preserved lemon remoulade ($15) is a delightful way to start your meal.
-The flaky croquette with a meaty blend of the sea bream and pancetta – nicely balancing each other in flavour – satisfies your initial hunger.
-The lemon remoulade adds a light citrus flavour that’s not over powering but a perfect complement to the fishy/salty croquette.
-The dish is served with greens and a sliver-thin crispy bacon piece.
+The flaky croquette with a meaty blend of the sea bream and pancetta satisfies your initial hunger.
+The lemon remoulade adds a light citrus flavour that’s not over powering.
+It’s the perfect complement to the fishy/salty croquette.
+The dish is served with greens and crispy bacon.

 A must-try is the duck fat fried poutine, with cheese curds and truffle gravy ($8).
 This dish wows the senses – from the gooey, cheesy topping to the highly flavoured French fries and gravy.
 A juxtaposition of crunchy and gravy- and melted cheese-softened fries makes for an interesting eating experience.
 This poutine is just salty enough to satisfy a craving for savoury food.